knative/community/STEERING-COMMITTEE.md

 When the Knative project was created, it was assigned strong corporate leadership through organizationally appointed steering committee members.
-As a mature project with production adoption, the project has moved to a democratic process of selecting new SC members.
-This process may change again in the future as Knative continues to grow.
+As a mature project with production adoption, the project has moved to a democratic process of electing new KSC members.

 The current membership of the committee is currently (listed alphabetically by first name):